Featured Agenda

 Many promising technologies struggle to transition from proof of concept to effective implementation.
 Addressing this challenge requires groundbreaking research, entrepreneurial leadership, and strong collaboration between academia and industry stakeholders.

 Venezuela may be entering a defining moment.
 Rebuilding the country will require aligning political vision, economic policy, oil and gas strategy, mobilizing capital to transform production and infrastructure, and restoring confidence in the rule of law.
-The transition will be complex—a new government will need new laws, regulations and contracts.
-Those foundations will take time to build while companies and markets look for signs of stability and credibility after years of underinvestment and institutional uncertainty.
-Can current evolving short-term measures to grow production align with structural reforms to attract long-term investment?
-What steps will restore investor confidence to rebuild Venezuela's oil, gas and power systems?

 Wednesday, March 25

 Carbon Capture and Storage (CCS) is a critical technology for mitigating carbon emissions by capturing CO₂ from industrial sources and securely storing it in deep subsurface formations.
 As the world strives to achieve net-zero emission targets, CCS offers a scalable solution to decarbonize hard-to-abate sectors such as cement and steel.
-This talk will provide an overview of geologic carbon storage and highlight the ongoing research at Rice University aimed at addressing key uncertainties and risks associated with this technology.

 Breakthroughs in the energy sector are often sparked when academic disciplines intersect, allowing new perspectives and expertise to reshape conventional thinking.
 Universities that encourage dynamic interaction across fields unlock innovative approaches to research, teaching, and real-world problem-solving.